Countly/countly-sdk-documentation/unity/next.md

   up to 100 events.
 However, this is also configurable.
 </p>
 <p>
-  In the SDK, all custom event-related functionalities can be browsed from the returned interface on:
+  In the SDK, all event-related functionalities can be browsed from the returned interface on:
 </p>
 <pre>countly.Events.</pre>
 <p>